UnrigorousProof/JustBecause/BlueStates.md

 1. The New York Times summary of cases and deaths (link #2)
 2. The Wikipedia entry on states and territories for population(link 3 which gets it's numbers from link 4)
-3. An analysis/determination of what counts as "blue state"
+3. An analysis/determination of what counts as "blue state" based on MIT's election lab historical voting dataset (link 5)

 ## What is a blue state